 Since ITBS is an overuse injury, the best treatments consist of activity modification and rest.

 - Stretch, stretch, stretch

 ITBS is the result of repetitive motions, unbalanced muscle groups or bad biomechanics.
 Stretching and activity modification are the most effective methods to treat it.
 I recommend stretching, using moist heat before training and then using cold to reduce the inflammation after the training session.
 Also, studies have shown that faster paced running or shorter strides are less likely to aggravate the IT band then slow jogging so take this into consideration when training if you have symptoms of ITBS.

 For more information on ITBS and treatment feel free to visit the American Academy of Orthopaedic Surgeons at www.orthoinfo.aaos.org.

 If symptoms persist longer than 2-3 weeks then I would recommend making an appointment.
 ITBS is rarely treated surgically but there are some surgical options, including release of IT band.
 If individuals have tried the treatment options mentioned above and the symptoms have lasted over 12 months then a surgical consult may be warranted.

 WalkJogRun Training Diaries and Training Plans can help you avoid overuse injuries.
-By following a plan that doesn't increase the mileage, the pace or the amount of hill work by more than 10% per week and carefully monitoring your weekly mileage you limit the chances of developing these overuse injuries.
+By following a plan that doesn’t increase the mileage, the pace or the amount of hill work by more than 10 percent per week and carefully monitoring your weekly mileage you limit the chances of developing these overuse injuries.